zahid267/Tech_Blog/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+* The URL of the functional, deployed application : https://mysterious-plains-69110.herokuapp.com/

-* The URL of the GitHub repository, with a unique name and a readme describing the project.
+* The URL of the GitHub repository : https://github.com/zahid267/Tech_Blog

 ---
 © Developed by Muhammad Zahid - June 11, 2021.